wdsheng999/cppfile/cs106b/lectures/lecture3/lectrure3.md

 ## vectors and grids
 c++ powerful collection: vector grid map stack queue set

+### collections
+1. defined as classes: have constructors and member functions
+2. templatized:have mechanism for collecting diffferent variable types
+3. deep copy assignment: pass by reference

 vector list of element can grow or shrink have index advanced array include "vector.h"